bitrise-io/cloud-controller-cloudformation/README.md

 # cloud-controller-cloudformation
-Cloudformation template generator for the AWS Cloud Controller
+Cloudformation template generator for the AWS Cloud Controller.